Board of directors: Terminology

 Individual directors often serve on more than one board.
 This practice results in an interlocking directorate, where a relatively small number of individuals have significant influence over many important entities.
 This situation can have important corporate, social, economic, and legal consequences, and has been the subject of significant research.

 Process and structure

 The process for running a board, sometimes called the board process, includes the selection of board members, the setting of clear board objectives, the dissemination of documents or board package to the board members, the collaborative creation of an agenda for the meeting, the creation and follow-up of assigned action items, and the assessment of the board process through standardized assessments of board members, owners, and CEOs.
 The science of this process has been slow to develop due to the secretive nature of the way most companies run their boards, however some standardization is beginning to develop.
-Some who are pushing for this standardization in the USA are the National Association of Corporate Directors, McKinsey and The Board Group.
+Some who are pushing for this standardization in the US are the National Association of Corporate Directors, McKinsey and The Board Group.